Surround yourself with knowledge. Surround yourself with UW-La Crosse.

 The Racquet student newspaper and yearbook, the Alumnus magazine, the Catalyst, course catalogs, plus more, are also digitized for online viewing on the Murphy Library Digital Collections webpage.

 Special Collections, in cooperation with the History Department and Oral History Program, stores and maintains over 3,000 hours of oral histories.
 History professor Howard Fredricks founded the Oral History Program at UW-La Crosse in 1968.
 Fredricks is personally responsible for over 2,500 hours of interviews, which have helped to make the oral history collection at UW-La Crosse the second largest oral history collection in Wisconsin.
-Currently, Dr. Charles Lee of the History Department is the executive director of the Oral History Program.
+After Fredricks retired, Dr. Charles (Chuck) Lee of the UW-La Crosse History Department became the executive director and ran the UW-La Crosse Oral History Program until the spring semester of 2015.
+Upon Dr. Lee's retirement, Dr. Julie Weiskopf, also of the UW-La Crosse History Department, became the new executive director in the summer of 2015.

 Howard Fredricks conducting an oral history interview